simp/pupmod-simp-ssh/REFERENCE.md

   NOTE: A minimum key strength of 1024 will be enforc

-Returns: `Any`
+Returns: `String` The public cert of the passed user or the private key if requested.

 ### ssh_global_known_hosts

 Type: Ruby 3.x API

-DEPRECATED: This function updates the ssh_known_hosts file for all hosts and updates any new ones that are found.\nThis function takes one argument, expire time which is specified in days.
+This function updates the ssh_known_hosts file for all hosts and updates any new ones that are found.

+This function takes one argument, expire time which is specified in days.

 Default expire time is 7 days.
-Set to '0' to never purge.
+Set to '0' to never p

 #### `ssh_global_known_hosts()`

-DEPRECATED: This function updates the ssh_known_hosts file for all hosts and updates any new ones that are found.\nThis function takes one argument, expire time which is specified in days.
+This function updates the ssh_known_hosts file for all hosts and updates any new ones that are found.

+This function takes one argument, expire time which is specified in days.

 Default expire time is 7 days.
-Set to '0' to never purge.
+Set to '0' to never p

-Returns: `Any`
+Returns: `None`